bhatti/api-mock-service/README.md

 ## Chaining Scenarios for Group Contract Testing
-A mock scenario can be defined with a group, an order and a pipeline for passing response from one scenario to another.
+An API scenario can be defined with a group, an order and a pipeline for passing response from one scenario to another.
 You can capture or define multiple scenarios for a group and then execute them in a specific order and then pass certain properties from one test to another.
 For example, following scenario creates a todo item with order 0 and captures `id` and `title` properties:
 ```yaml